line/line-sdk-unity/README.md

 * Create a channel.
 * Integrate LINE Login into your Unity project.
-* Make API calls from your game using the SDK or from server-side.
+* Make API calls from your game using the SDK or from the server-side.

 For more information, refer to the [LINE SDK for Unity guide](https://developers.line.biz/en/docs/unity-sdk/) on the [LINE Developers site](https://developers.line.biz).